 PEST PREVENTION

 Preventing pests from becoming an issue on a campus as large as TAMU is a coordinated effort between SSC Pest Control, building maintenance, custodial services, HVAC, irrigation, arborists, grounds maintenance, lawn and ornamental, students, staff, and visitors.
 If a pest control technician notices an issue that needs attention or repair, such as leaking pipes, appropriate measures must be taken to fix the issue and prevent future issues.
 All departments and people must work together to create and maintain a safe and healthy environment.
+Pest management takes people management.

 ACTION THRESHOLDS